• Menu

 Historic former Victorian homes on the Auraria Campus, Denver.
 Colo.
 Photo: Liza Lagman Sperl

 If you’ve ever been a student taking college classes somewhere on the sprawling Auraria Campus, you probably haven’t given much thought to the area’s legacy.
-But, for as boring as some might find the spot that hosts the University of Colorado Denver, Community College of Denver, and Metropolitan State University of Denver, it’s actually a crucial part of Denver’s history.
+But, for as boring as some might find the spot that hosts the University of Colorado Denver, Community College of Denver, and the Metropolitan State University of Denver, it’s a crucial part of Denver’s history.

 The land is attached to a tragic story that’s shaped modern Denver in many ways.
-With its close proximity to Cherry Creek, LoDo, and the Denver Performing Art Complex, you might assume that Auraria is a more recent addition to Denver, but you’d be quite wrong if you did.
+With its proximity to Cherry Creek, LoDo, and the Denver Performing Art Complex, you might assume that Auraria is a more recent addition to Denver, but you’d be quite wrong if you did.

 Auraria CO Ninth Street Historic Park Sign